simon-staal/Odyssey_C_Compiler/admin/log.md

 **23/03/2021**
 Going to go through the repo and remove all the obsolete garbage code / add documentation to clean things up.
 Pre-refactor we pass 43/87 total testcases provided (for future me to refer back to and make sure I don't break anything).
 Cleaned a lot of stuff post refactor, and noticed a bug in function call, so now passing 44/87 testcases :D.

+*Update_1*
+Found issue with [**call_recursive_internal.c**](../compiler_tests/functions/call_recursive_internal.c), it has to do with how left / right ops are handled across function calls.
+Implemented correct behaviour in binaryAdd, this functionality will have to be refactored to work across all binary operators except assignment (and thing about unary stuff as well) - leaving that to kai cause that's his baby.
+After making this fix, we now pass 47/87 testcases!

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------